R\'enyi Resolvability and Its Applications to the Wiretap Channel: Introduction

-The channel resolvability problem is closely related to the common information (or distributed source simulation) problem, which was first studied by Wyner \cite{Wyner}.
-For the achievability part, both problems rely on the so-called soft-covering lemmas~\cite{Cuff}.
-The channel resolvability or common information problems have several interesting applications\textemdash including secrecy, channel synthesis, and source coding.
+While the term ``channel resolvability'' was coined by Han and Verd\'u in \cite{Han}, the problem of approximating a given product measure was first studied by Wyner \cite{Wyner}.
+In \cite{Wyner} Wyner investigated the minimum rate of common randomness to simulate two correlated sources in a distributed fashion such that the distance (e.g., TV distance or relative entropy) between the code-induced distribution and the target source distribution vanishes asymptotically; this rate was coined the common information rate between the two sources.
+For the achievability part, both channel resolvability and common information problems rely on the so-called soft-covering lemmas~\cite{Cuff}.
+The channel resolvability and common information problems have several interesting applications\textemdash including secrecy, channel synthesis, and source coding.
 For example, in \cite{Bloch} it was used to study the performance of a wiretap channel system under different secrecy measures.
 In~\cite{Han14} it was used to study the reliability and secrecy exponents of a wiretap channel with cost constraints.
-In \cite{Parizi} it was used to study the exact secrecy and reliability exponents for a wiretap channel.
-In \cite{hou2014effective}, Hou and Kramer used ideas from channel resolvability to study the \emph{effective secrecy capacity} of wiretap channels.
-This work is contrasted to the present work in greater detail in Section \ref{sec:wiretap}.
+In \cite{Parizi} it was used to study the exact secrecy exponents of random code ensembles for the wiretap channel.
+In \cite{hou2014effective}, Hou and Kramer used ideas from the channel resolvability problem to study the \emph{effective secrecy capacity} (the stealth-secrecy capacity) of wiretap channels.
+This work is contrasted to the present work in greater detail in Section \ref{sec:wiretap}. {Furthermore, the perfectly stealthy (or covert) communication problem, in which the distribution of the signal overheard by the eavesdropper is required to be exactly equal to the target distribution, was studied by the present authors in \cite{yu2018asymptotic}.
+The exact common information problem was studied in \cite{Kumar,li2017distributed,yu2018on}, in which the code-induced distribution is required to be exactly equal to the target source distribution, and meanwhile, the common randomness is allowed to be compressed by variable-length codes, not restricted to fixed-length codes.}